Join Login With Google

 Naturally, things take a turn for the worse as Olsson also wants to believe Maggie Price’s story, but on the other hand, she also wants to protect her colleague and good friend Professor Henrik Gibson.

 Some scenes in the trailer or even the movie may have featured Roberts trying to navigate her way through this mess by sometimes protecting Garfield’s character by standing up against Maggie Price.
-Fans, however, assumed that it was another take on the women-against-women trope, and the film also received backlash due to its themes of the movement and the lead characters’ refusal to believe a woman over her colleague.
+Fans, however, assumed that it was another take on the women-against-women trope, and the film also received backlash due to its themes of the #MeToo movement and the lead characters’ refusal to believe a woman over her colleague.

 However, these backlashes and controversial opinions suggest a disturbing trend in Hollywood that has been growing for quite a while now.
 People… are not happy with movies that actually have something meaningful to offer.